Hume Castle Instation

 Frank Hewitt was a Royal Signals soldier who was stationed at the Hume Castle Zero station. he was at the site for around 19 months until Nov 1943.
 He controlled access to the castle holding a 6 inch key that locked the door.
 In its exposed position, the castle door took two men to hold it shut in high winds, in order to lock it.

 The three Royal Signals men were billeted in the village.
+According to then schoolboy John Manderson, they were billeted with Mrs Jenny Watson in the second house along from the phone box.
+She was the wife of George, the Quarry foreman.
 If asked what they were up to, they simply replied "secret work" and in the wartime era, that was enough to avoid further questioning.
 They went to RAF Charterhall for baths and to get tobacco.
 The RAF were curious about what they were up to and apparently a number of planes flew low over the castle to try and find out.
-Batteries were charged with a Polish unit as there were no other troops within 25 square miles
+Batteries were charged with a Polish unit as there were no other troops within 25 square miles.

 To the left of the entrance door, in the northwest corner, was the working hut.
 This sat on a flat platform that still remains, although the hut base was removed in 1998 as part of the restoration of the castle.
 This was where the day to day work of the In Station happened.
 The platform can be seen on the photos and maps in the Canmore report in the references below.